Level of education

 Description

-The main aim of this course is to enable students to acquire theoretical and practical knowledge in molecular engineering.
-This means being able to integrate a gene coding for a molecule of interest and express it in an adapted organism.
-This is the preparation stage of biomanufacturing.
+The main objective of this course unit is to enable students/learners to acquire theoretical and practical knowledge in molecular engineering.
+That is, to be able to integrate a gene coding for a molecule of interest and express it in a suitable organism.
+This corresponds to the preparation stage of bioproduction.

-In order to produce a molecule of interest, it is necessary to understand upstream the mechanisms and molecular tools at the origin of a modified organism (prokaryotic and/or eukaryotic).
-Knowledge of the enzymes involved in genetic modification and the verification/validation of this modification via vectorization will be covered.
-Extraction, purification and expression methods will be covered in practical exercises.
-In addition, a comprehensive overview of the benefits of molecular engineering in healthcare will be presented.
+In order to produce a molecule of interest, it is necessary to first understand the mechanisms and molecular tools behind a modified organism (prokaryotic and/or eukaryotic).
+Knowledge of the enzymes involved in genetic modification and the verification/validation of this modification through vectorization will be covered.
+Extraction, purification, and expression methods will be covered in practical work.
+In addition, a comprehensive overview of the importance of molecular engineering in the field of health will be presented.

 Objectives